Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic

 \begin{conj} [\cite{Hutz}, Conjecture 1a] For any integer $n > 2$, there is no even degree $d > 2$ and no point $c \in \mathbb{Q}$ such that the polynomial map $\varphi_{d, c}$ has rational points of exact period $n$.
 Moreover, \#PrePer$(\varphi_{d, c}, \mathbb{Q}) \leq 4$. \end{conj}

 \begin{rem} If Conjecture \ref{conjecture 3.2.1} held, it would then follow that the total number of $2$-periodic rational points (and so the total number of $2$-periodic integral points) of any $\varphi_{d,c}(x) = x^d + c$ of even degree $d>2$ is equal to 4 or strictly less than 4.
-Moreover, since the monic polynomial $\varphi_{d,c}(x)\in \mathbb{Z}[x]$ has good reduction modulo $p$, then the total number of $2$-periodic integral points of any reduced polynomial $\varphi_{d,c}(x)$ modulo $p$ (and hence of any map $\varphi_{d,c}$ modulo $p$) is also equal to 4 or strictly less than 4.
+Moreover, since the monic polynomial $\varphi_{d,c}(x)\in \mathbb{Z}[x]$ has good reduction modulo $p$, then the total number of $2$-periodic integral points of any $\varphi_{d,c}(x)$ modulo $p$ (and hence of any $\varphi_{d,c}$ modulo $p$) is also equal to 4 or strictly less than 4.
 Furthermore, if Conjecture \ref{conjecture 3.2.1} held, then it would also follow that the total number of fixed integral points and $2$-periodic integral points of any $\varphi_{d,c}(x)$ modulo $p$ (and hence of any $\varphi_{d,c}$ modulo $p$) is also equal to 4 or strictly less than 4.
-But of course now the issue is that we unfortunately don't know as of this article whether Conjecture \ref{conjecture 3.2.1} holds or not, let alone whether $4$ is the correct upper bound on the total number of fixed and $2$-periodic rational (and hence integral) points of any polynomial map $\varphi_{d,c}$ of even degree $d>2$.
+But of course now the issue is that we unfortunately don't know as of this article whether Conjecture \ref{conjecture 3.2.1} holds or not, let alone whether $4$ is the correct upper bound on the total number of fixed and $2$-periodic rational (and hence integral) points of any $\varphi_{d,c}$ of even degree $d>2$.